Swilder-M/cloud-docs/en_US/connect_to_deployments/esp32.md

 # Connect with ESP32

-This article mainly introduces how to use `PubSubClient` in the ESP32 project, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.
+This article mainly introduces how to use `PubSubClient` in the ESP32 project, including implementing the connection, subscription, messaging, and other functions between the client and MQTT broker.

-[ESP32](https://www.espressif.com/en/products/socs/esp32) is an upgraded version of ESP8266.
-In addition to the Wi-Fi module, this module also includes a Bluetooth 4.0 module.
+[ESP32](https://www.espressif.com/en/products/socs/esp32) is an upgraded version of ESP8266 and is an ideal choice for IoT projects.
+In addition to the Wi-Fi module, ESP32 also includes a Bluetooth 4.0 module.
 The dual-core CPU operates at a frequency of 80 to 240 MHz.
 It contains two Wi-Fi and Bluetooth modules and various input and output pins.
-ESP32 is an ideal choice for IoT projects

-[MQTT](https://www.emqx.com/en/mqtt) is a kind of **lightweight IoT messaging protocol** based on the publish/subscribe model.
-This protocol provides one-to-many message distribution and decoupling of applications.
-It has several advantages which are low transmission consumption and protocol data exchange, minimized network traffic, three different service quality levels of message which can meet different delivery needs.

 ## Preconditions